Last updated August 3, 2017

 If you are an online seller, your NAICS code is: 454110

-This changed for 2017!
-Read more about it here.
+Important to note: This code changed in July 2017!
+The previous NAICS code for online sellers was 454111.
+If you run into an online system that doesn’t recognize 454110, then they probably haven’t updated yet, so you can still enter 454111.
+Read more about this change here.
 If you’re primarily an eCommerce seller then that’s most likely the code you need to enter.
 If you came to this post searching for that, then you’re all set.

 …But if you’re curious about this little 6-digit code, read on.

 NAICS rhymes with “snakes,” and stands for “North American Industry Classification System.”

 NAICS codes were developed under the U.S.’s Office of Management and Budget (OMB) in order to help the government more easily statistically analyze companies and industries.
 They’ve been around since 1997 when they replaced an earlier coding system.